 In order to write this chronicle, I read the book for the third time (and I must admit that I have not read many books more than once).
 Anyway, as you can imagine, I am a big fan of “The 80/20 Principle”.

-Like many counter-intuitive concepts related to personal development, this book divides opinion: either you are one of the people who gets hooked and applies it, or you don’t get hooked and you do not take advantage of the various suggestions that could improve your life.
+Like many counter-intuitive concepts related to personal development, this book divides opinion: either you are one of the people who get hooked and apply it, or you don’t get hooked and you do not take advantage of the various suggestions that could improve your life.

 Whatever the case, writing this article was a nice 80/20 exercise and I hope that I managed to capture in this summary (which represents less than 10% of the whole book) the key 80% of its content.